Cisco Talos details exceptionally dangerous DNS hijacking attack

 - CVE-2017-12617: RCE affecting Apache web servers running Tomcat

-- CVE-2018-0296: Directory traversal allowing unauthorized access to Cisco Adaptive Security Appliances (ASAs) and firewalls
+- CVE-2018-0296: Directory traversal allowing unauthorised access to Cisco Adaptive Security Appliances (ASAs) and firewalls

 - CVE-2018-7600: RCE for Website built with Drupal, aka “Drupalgeddon”

 “As with any initial access involving a sophisticated actor, we believe this list of CVEs to be incomplete,” Talos stated.
 “The actor in question can leverage known vulnerabilities as they encounter a new threat surface.
-This list only represents the observed behavior of the actor, not their complete capabilities.”
+This list only represents the observed behaviour of the actor, not their complete capabilities.”

 Talos says that the Sea Turtle campaign continues to be highly successful for several reasons.
 “First, the actors employ a unique approach to gain access to the targeted networks.
 Most traditional security products such as IDS and IPS systems are not designed to monitor and log DNS requests,” Talos stated.
 “The threat actors were able to achieve this level of success because the DNS domain space system added security into the equation as an afterthought.
 Had more ccTLDs implemented security features such as registrar locks, attackers would be unable to redirect the targeted domains.”

 Talos said the attackers also used previously undisclosed techniques such as certificate impersonation.
 “This technique was successful in part because the SSL certificates were created to provide confidentiality, not integrity.
-The attackers stole organizations’ SSL certificates associated with security appliances such as [Cisco's Adaptive Security Appliance] to obtain VPN credentials, allowing the actors to gain access to the targeted network, and have long-term persistent access, Talos stated.
+The attackers stole organisations’ SSL certificates associated with security appliances such as [Cisco's Adaptive Security Appliance] to obtain VPN credentials, allowing the actors to gain access to the targeted network, and have long-term persistent access, Talos stated.

 Cisco Talos DNS attack mitigation strategy